-Through its Herambiente subsidiary, the Hera Group manages 92 treatment plants for recovery and disposal of urban waste, and of hazardous and non-hazardous special waste among which the main ones are: 10 waste-to-energy plants, 11 composting plants/digesters and 15 selection plants.
+Through its Herambiente subsidiary, the Hera Group operates over 90 treatment plants for recovery and disposal of municipal waste, and of hazardous and non-hazardous special waste among which the main types are: 10 waste-to-energy plants, 11 composting plants/digesters, 15 selection plants, 16 chemical/physical and stabilization plants.
 Marche Multiservizi manages two landfills and one biostabilization plant.
 Herambiente also holds a 50% stake in Enomondo, which operates a biomass plant.

-- full operational start-up of the construction site for a plant to produce biomethane from the organic fraction of separately-collected urban waste.
+- construction and start-up of a plant to produce biomethane from the organic fraction of separate collected municipal waste;

-In parallel with the two important initiatives described above, the constant development of Herambiente’s plant pool continued, following these main guidelines:
+In parallel with the three important initiatives described above, the constant development of Herambiente’s plant pool continued, following these main guidelines:

-- modernization and upgrade of organic matrix composting and aerobic stabilization plants to align all Herambiente Group plants to the best available technical standards and BATs (Best Available Technologies);
+- modernization and upgrade of organic media composting and aerobic stabilization plants to align all Herambiente Group plants to the best available technical standards and BATs (Best Available Technologies);

-- integration of the plant system linked to M&A operations, increasingly oriented towards market segments related to industrial waste management and recovery and “full service” services at production plants of medium to large sized companies operating in the oil & gas, food & beverage, large-scale retail, etc. sectors;
+- integration of the system linked to M&A operations, increasingly oriented towards market segments related to industrial waste management and recovery and “full service” services at production plants of medium to large sized companies operating in oil & gas, food & beverage, large-scale retail, etc.;